Skip to Content

 6. Sculpting

 Not all Waterford Crystal products are blown.
 Trophies and other solid crystal objects, for example, must be hand-cut.
 They are sculpted from a solid block of crystal.
-It’s amazing to watch them work in such fine detail, creating the finest shapes and figures using their super-sharp sculpting wheels.
+It’s fascinating to watch them work in such fine detail, creating the finest shapes and figures using their super-sharp sculpting wheels.

 7. Engraving